kafeixiang/Exclave/README.md

 ## Notice

 Exclave is licensed under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-However, Exclave optionally incorporates code that is covered by the GNU General Public License as published by the Free Software Foundation, version 3.
+However, Exclave optionally incorporates code covered by the GNU General Public License as published by the Free Software Foundation, version 3.
 If `github.com/dyhkwong/libsagernetcore` is compiled with `with_clash` tag, the GNU General Public License as published by the Free Software Foundation, version 3, applies to all of Exclave.

-## Translation

-Is Exclave not in your language, or the translation is incorrect or incomplete?
-Get involved in the translations on [Hosted Weblate](https://hosted.weblate.org/projects/exclave/).

-## Report issues

-Please report issues [here](https://github.com/dyhkwong/Exclave/issues).
-Do not report issues to upstream because the core used is heavily modified.

-- For crashes, log file using "debug" log level is required.
-Log files may contain secret keys used to connect to servers.
-Please remove potential sensitive information or encrypt with GPG before posting them publicly.
-- For memory leak and high system resource usage, pprof profile is required.
-Long press "About" - "Version" to enable pprof HTTP server settings and kill and restart the app to take effect.
-- Encrypt with [this GPG public key](https://github.com/dyhkwong.gpg) if the issue contains sensitive information or you are reporting a vulnerability.

-## Explanation of terms

-[Exclave wiki](https://github.com/dyhkwong/Exclave/wiki).
-It contains some subjective comments.
-Viewer discretion is advised.

 ## Build from source

 The following procedures are only applicable to a typical AMD64 Linux distros.
 It is possible to build on other platforms but the procedures may vary.

 - Install and configure JDK 21, Go 1.25 and Go Mobile.
 - Install and configure Android SDK Platform 36, Android SDK Build-Tools 36.1.0, Android SDK Platform-Tools and Android NDK r29 through Android Studio or Android SDK Command-line Tools.
 - Replace `release.keystore` with your own.
 It can be generated with Java `keytool`.